vvishan/Manufacturing-Predict-Hazard-Ratings-for-a-Maintenance-ML-Project/README.md

-# Predict-Hazard-Ratings-for-a-Maintenance-Project
-Predict Hazard Ratings for a Maintenance Project - ML project
+## Predict Hazard Ratings for a Maintenance Project - ML project